PipedreamHQ/docs/docs/notebook/inspector/README.md

 # Inspector

-The Inspector gives you visibility to the events sent to a [source](/notebook/sources).
-Each source has an inspector attached to it, listing these events for inspection:
+The Inspector lists the events you send to a [source](/notebook/sources/).
+Once you choose a source and send events to it, you'll see those events in the Inspector, to the left of your workflow:

 <div>
 <img alt="Inspector" src="./images/inspector.png">
 </div>

-Clicking on an event from the list shows the event data ([`$event`](/notebook/dollar-event/)) in the inspector, as well as the entire execution details of the workflow for that event.
+Clicking on an event from the list shows the event data ([`$event`](/notebook/dollar-event/)) in the Inspector, as well as the logs and observability associated with the execution for that event.

 Let's review each of the Inspector's components and fields below.